36 Tools To Enhance Your Email Marketing Campaign

 Tools are there to help you, use them

-There are many good tools available to make your email marketing easier, more effective, and engaging.
+There are many good tools available at competitive pricing to make your email marketing easier, more effective, and engaging.
 It’s worth spending some time to figure out what tools work for your needs.

 You can bet your competitors probably are.
 Businesses that fail to use today’s email marketing technology will find their emails gathering dust in inboxes.
 Or worse still, the spam folder.

 Izaak Crook is the Content Marketing Manager at AppInstitute, a SaaS App Builder platform that allows anyone to create their own iOS and Android app without writing a single line of code.